-The PBR Act defines essential characteristics as ‘heritable traits that contribute to the principle features, performance or value of the variety.’
+The PBR Act defines essential characteristics as ‘heritable traits that contribute to the principal features, performance or value of the variety.’
 These features differ depending on the specific plant and its commercial context.
-For example, another colour can differ substantially in wheat varieties but provides no known commercial advantage.
-Similar colour differences in flowers, such as the Calla Lily, have huge commercial implications.
+For example, anther colour can differ substantially in wheat varieties but provide no known commercial advantage.
+However, colour differences in flowers, such as the Calla Lily, have huge commercial implications.

 We are responsible for declarations of EDV (court actions are not required in the first instance).
-The PBR Act places the onus on the breeder of the second variety to rebut the claims of the first breeder.
+The PBR Act and associated PBR Regulations provide the administrative procedure for breeders to apply for a variety to be declared essentially derived.

-A variety cannot be declared an EDV whenever it contains an important characteristic which differentiates it from the initial variety and adds to the performance or value of the variety.
+A variety cannot be declared an EDV if it contains an important characteristic which differentiates it from the initial variety and adds to the performance or value of the variety.

 For example, shorter internode length in turf grass has been accepted as an important characteristic because it increases thatch and therefore resistance to wear.

-There are a couple of other administrative provisions that apply before something can be declared an essentially derived variety.
+There are other administrative provisions that must be met before a variety can be declared an essentially derived variety.
 Both the initial registered variety and the newer disputed variety cannot be owned by the same breeder.
-Also, the older variety must be registered, while the newer disputed variety must be either granted PBR registration or be the subject of a current application.
+The older variety must also be a registered PBR.